 Ward 5 CIVIC ENGAGEMENT COMMITTEE

-- DUE TO THE CURRENT COVID-19 PUBLIC HEALTH EMERGENCY, PLEASE BE ADVISED THAT NO W5CEC MEETINGS HAVE BEEN SCHEDULED AS YET FOR 2020
+- DUE TO THE CURRENT COVID-19 PUBLIC HEALTH EMERGENCY, PLEASE BE ADVISED THAT NO W5CEC MEETINGS HAVE BEEN SCHEDULED

 The Ward 5 Civic Engagement Committee (W5CEC) is a unique Ward Committee overseen by Councillor Cilevitz with participation by and with Ward 5 residents.
 The W5CEC is comprised of the Executive Committee and residents living in Ward 5.
 The Committee hears and discusses matters of concern and/or interest to Ward 5, and works in a pro-active manner to reach consensus on decisions/directions to Councillor Cilevitz in the best interests of the residents of Ward 5, and in keeping with in-place policies which guide and direct our municipality as a whole.
 We meet as a group three times a year for informative, inclusive discussions, and host regular Ward 5 Resident Community Meetings presenting many topics for informal, engaging discussions between Councillor Cilevitz, guest speakers and presenters, and residents.